Co-Curricular Club Expo

 Leader: Mrs Brooks

-The “Tuesday Running Group” with Gabi Newman (Rangi Ruru Running Coach), is every TUESDAY @ 7.20am outside the Rangi Ruru gym.
+The “Tuesday Running Group” with Gabi Newman (Rangi Ruru Running Coach), is every Tuesday at 7.20am outside the Rangi Ruru gym.
 The sessions cover long distance (off site) and sprint training (onsite).
-Extra session can be organised for long/triple/high jump etc. Caters for beginners through to senior athletes.
+Extra sessions can be organised for field events etc. Caters for beginners through to senior athletes.

 Leader: Mrs Brooks